Chatsworth61/uppertonic/content/services/index.md

 ## HYPNOTHERAPY

 We can bring about hypnosis, this natural altered state of awareness, by ourselves.
-Much can be achieved through self-hypnosis, however, without some guidance, this can be limited by our personal subjective conscious viewpoint.
-A trained hypnotherapist can encourage a person’s desired positive change in thoughts, feelings and behaviours by suggestion during hypnosis, so guiding them to a more helpful perspective.
+Much can be achieved through self-hypnosis, but without some guidance, this can be limited by our personal subjective conscious viewpoint.
+A qualified clinical hypnotherapist will start with a consultation session and listen carefully to what's concerning their client and/or what they wish to change and achieve.
+Through hypnosis, the person is guided towards a more helpful perspective, encouraging their desired positive change in thoughts, feelings and behaviours.
+We are all different, so the hypnotherapy is tailored to the person and takes into account any feedback from them.

-Clinical hypnotherapy is a holistic talking therapy, tailored to the individual, to support a person towards their desired beneficial change.
 Particularly over the last 20+ years, hypnotherapy has played a growing role in mind-body interventions.
 Through continuing scientific research and testimonials, there is increasing wider acknowledgement that using hypnosis draws on the power of the mind for positive effect.
-Hypnotherapy has been recognised by the National Institute for Health and Care Excellence (NICE) as effective in the management for Irritable Bowel Syndrome (IBS).
-Currently, the NHS offer very limited access to hypnotherapy services.

-Hypnotherapy is a complementary therapy and may be provided alongside professional healthcare, but is not a substitute for essential healthcare.
+Hypnotherapy is a complementary therapy and may be provided alongside professional healthcare but is not a substitute for essential healthcare.

 ## WORKING WITH ME